Published January 2016 | Revised November 23, 2024

 This type of inventory system requires a journal entry to be booked at year-end, after the inventory count has been done.

 If the owner is not going to do an inventory count as part of their year-end bookkeeping procedures, the accountant needs to know this so they can do a professional estimate and make the adjusting entry accordingly.
+Are you able to speak with the owner's accountant to discuss how to proceed?

 In an ideal world, small business owners should be doing inventory counts at year-end.
 In the real world, this doesn't always happen.